khjaaske/KHJAASKE.github.io/cmdline_course.md

 <img src="assets/images/plaster_wall.jpg" alt="Photo" hspace="20" width="30%" align="right"/>

-[^1]: This would be a reference to the source of the table in the footnote.
+[^1]: Jackson, A. 2018.
+Momentum arm lengths of different items in planes.
+Proceedings of Physics.
+P. 202.
+CRC Press.
+Boca Raton USA.
+This would be a reference to the source of the table in the footnote